kevindaus/yet-another-food-ordering-app/README.md

+Yet Another Food Ordering App

 A multi-vendor online ordering system with dashboard support for vendors and riders.

 User Role